timunrau/nextcloud/README.md

 <code>sudo nextcloud.enable-https lets-encrypt</code>

 ## Backups
-I run nightly backups to Backblaze B2 cloud storage.
+I run nightly backups to [Backblaze B2 cloud storage](https://www.backblaze.com/b2/cloud-storage.html).
 It's an AWS S3 compatable object storage that is a third of the cost of AWS S3.
+You get 10GB for free so you can experiment with no risk.
+I am backing up ~350GB for around $1.75 per month.
 The backups are encrypted with client-side encryption so that I can use cheap and potentially untrusted storage providors without needing to worry about privacy.

+#### Rclone
+[Rclone](https://rclone.org/) is what I use to interface with Backblaze.
+It is compatible with many different cloud storage providers and has built in encryption.
+Perfect for our needs!

+Install Rclone:
+<code>sudo apt install rclone</code>

+Configure Rclone:
+<code>rclone config</code>